hoangtnm/mark1_project/README.md

 5. Go to your folder for `AirSim` repo and copy `Unreal\Plugins` folder into your `ProjectName` folder.
 This way now your own Unreal project has AirSim plugin.

 6. Download the environment assets of [FSD racecourse](https://drive.google.com/file/d/1FC1T8rZ5hVEDXwlECnPxmPitRCLlxGma/view?usp=sharing).
-Extract the zip into `ProjectName\Content` (see folders tree in the end of this doc).
+Extract the zip into `ProjectName\Content` (see folders tree at the end of this doc).

 7. Download the formula Technion [car assets](https://drive.google.com/file/d/1dV4deyLlmMwBwA2ljxbardbGdXHtKKSo/view?usp=sharing).
 Extract the zip into `ProjectName\Plugins\AirSim\Content\VehicleAdv\SUV` and select `replace` when asked for `SuvCarPawn.uasset` (the original file will be saved into a backup folder).